bitplane/arranges/docs/operators.md

 They try to be set-like, supporting most of the operations that the `set` object does.

+Actually, dunno how much of this I'm missing.
+Raise a ticket if there are gaps.

 | **Symbol** |       **Name**       |       **Code**       |
 |:----------:|:--------------------:|:--------------------:|
 | `A ⋂ B`    | intersection         | `A & B`              |